gaelyk/gradle-gaelyk-plugin/README.md

     webAppDirName = new File("war")

 ## Tasks
+* `gaelykListPlugins`: Shows all available plugins from the Gaelyk plugins catalogue.
 * `gaelykInstallPlugin`: Installs plugin provided by the command line property `plugin`.
-Plugin must be ZIP archive either on the file system or on the web.
+Plugin must be plugin identificator from the catalgoue or ZIP archive either on the file system or on the web.
  _Example:_ `gradle gaelykInstallPlugin -Pplugin=http://cloud.github.com/downloads/bmuschko/gaelyk-jsonlib-plugin/gaelyk-jsonlib-plugin-0.2.zip`
 installs the [JSON plugin](https://github.com/bmuschko/gaelyk-jsonlib-plugin).